-- Maverick: If the pilot selects a target, either by selecting a target steerpoint in slave mode or by designating a target in boresight mode a picture of the selected target will appear in the MFD.
+Maverick: If the pilot selects a target, either by selecting a target steerpoint in slave mode or by designating a target in boresight mode a picture of the selected target will appear in the MFD.
 The pilot can slew the tracking gate over the preferred target in the MFD if necessary.
 If the slave mode is selected the pilot should press the designate button to lock the tracking gate over the target.
 When the seeker head detects a valid target in the tracking gate, the tracking gate will start to pulse.
 The pilot should then press the designate button again to lock the Maverick onto the target.
-From this point on the pilot can fire the Maverick as soon as the target is in range. - LGB: An LGB attack is very similar to a Maverick attack.
+From this point on the pilot can fire the Maverick as soon as the target is in range.

+LGB: An LGB attack is very similar to a Maverick attack.
 A picture of the target will also appear in the MFD if a target is selected.
 However designating the target once the target is selected in slave mode is not recommended in an LGB attack.
 The HUD symbology for an LGB attack is similar to the CCRP HUD symbology.
 This CCRP symbology will appear when the slave mode is selected or when the target has been designated in the boresight mode.
 When the tracking gate starts to pulse over the target the pilot has in contradiction with the Maverick attack the choice to lock up the target or not.
 The CCRP HUD symbology should be used to determine the moment of release.
 Another difference with the Maverick attack is that the targeting pod of the LGB has to stay locked on the target until impact, while the pilot can break the lock immediately after release in the Maverick attack.
+To lock a target the pilot will have to set the laser arm switch to LASER ARM.
+The lock could also be established by a supporting fighter.
+This supporting fighter would circle around the target at a safe distance while continuously locking the target with his laser.

-3.3.10 HARM (High-speed Anti-Radiation Missile) attack
+3.3.11 HARM (High-speed Anti-Radiation Missile) attack